Content

 FAQ

-Yes, Ozempic and Wegovy contain the same active ingredient, semaglutide, but they are approved for different uses.
-Ozempic is primarily for managing type 2 diabetes, while Wegovy is FDA-approved for weight loss.
+Both Ozempic and Wegovy contain the same active ingredient, semaglutide, but they are approved for different uses.
+Ozempic is FDA-approved for the treatment of type 2 diabetes while Wegovy is FDA-approved for weight loss.
+Also, Wegovy and Ozempic differ in their maintenance dosages and insurance coverage.

-As of February 2024, there is no generic version of Wegovy available.
+As of this time, there is no generic version available for Wegovy.

 Sources